-Courses for Credit Toward the Major
+Goals for the Religion Major

-Requirements for the Major
+Requirements for the Religion Major

-For students who entered in the Fall of 2010 and earlier, the major consists of a minimum of nine units, at least two of which must be at the 300-level, including a seminar, and no more than two 100-level courses.
+The major consists of a minimum of nine units, at least two of which must be at the 300 level, including a seminar in the area of concentration.
+No more than two 100-level courses may be included in the major.
 A maximum of three courses taken outside the department may be counted toward the major, no more than two of which may be taken at an institution other than Wellesley.

-Requirements for the Minor
+Requirements for the Religion Minor